District of the Month: Yell

 There's no large-scale employment in Yell.
 Some people commute to jobs in Shetland's north mainland or Lerwick but others work locally in crofting agriculture, fishing or fish and shellfish farming.
 Several artists and craftspeople practise in the island, making jewellery, basketwork and textiles, or painting and drawing.
 There's a weaving studio, too, as well as Britain's northernmost art gallery.

 Yell is undoubtedly a great place to get away from it all, but it has good connections to the Shetland mainland; the ferries offer half-hourly departures for most of the day, and the journey takes only fifteen minutes.
 From the ferry terminal at Ulsta, it's possible to be in Shetland's capital, Lerwick, in an hour, or at Sumburgh Airport, at the southern end of Shetland, in about an hour and a half.

 Above all, Yell is known as a particularly friendly place; there's always a wave for passing motorists and Yell hospitality is as welcoming as you'll find anywhere.
-Islanders are keen to attract new residents, as their excellent website confirms, and they'd be delighted to hear from you.
+Islanders are keen to attract new residents and they'd be delighted to hear from you.